bazilmk/relational-db-design-monash-travels/README.md

 # SQL

-Some SQL Code written for Projects (Oracle Database - SQLDeveloper)
+Database Systems & SQL code of Projects (Oracle Database - SQLDeveloper)

+This repository consists of the following:

+1. Relational Database System

+2. SQL Code written for workshops